 The Symposium provided play stations for attendees to learn and walk out with hands-on activities that they could implement on Monday morning when they re-entered their classrooms.
-The keynote address was delivered by the inspiring Holly Elissa Bruno.

 A signature event of the Collaboration, each February our annual Symposium provides an arena for educators, caregivers, parents, and anyone who works with young children to gain knowledge, perspective and practical skills in promoting positive learning experiences.
 Designed to be interactive and to promote networking amongst attendees, the Symposium includes a keynote address by a noted authority on that year's theme and it offers a wide range of workshops.